The Ballad of Nessie

-The Ballad of Nessie is a 2011 traditionally animated short film produced by Walt Disney Animation Studios.
+The Ballad of Nessie is a 2011 animated short film produced by Walt Disney Animation Studios.
 It was directed by Stevie Wermers-Skelton and Kevin Deters, and produced by the team behind Disney's 2007 animated short film How to Hook Up Your Home Theater.

-The short, narrated by Billy Connolly, is a Disney adaptation of the origin of the Loch Ness Monster, Nessie.
+The short, narrated by Billy Connolly, is a Disney adaptation of the origin of the Loch Ness Monster, Nessie, described to be a female amphibious lizard-like monster.

 Plot

-A gentle creature named Nessie lives happily in a small pond with her best friend MacQuack, a rubber duck.
+A young gentle creature named Nessie lives happily in a small pond with her best friend MacQuack, a rubber duck.
 When rich developer MacFroogal destroys the pond and land surrounding it to build a giant miniature golf course, Nessie is forced to search for a new home.
-She finds rejection everywhere, and is always ordered to keep a stiff upper lip whenever she feels like crying.
+She finds rejection everywhere and is always ordered to keep a stiff upper lip whenever she feels like crying.
 Finally, Nessie loses all hope and starts crying for weeks on end.
-When she cannot cry anymore, she finds that her tears have created Loch Ness, a new home for her and MacQuack.
+She cannot cry anymore when she finds that her tears have created Loch Ness, a new home for her and MacQuack.

 A mid-credits scene reveals that MacFroogal's golf course is flooded out as well.
 MacFroogal breaks down in tears as he and his assistants sail away on part of a large sign, while the water knocks off some of the letters on the remaining part, leaving the word "MacFool" behind.

 Release

 The short premiered on March 5, 2011, at Anima 2011, the International Animation Film Festival of Brussel.
-In the US it accompanied the theatrical release of Winnie the Pooh, which premiered on July 15, 2011.
+In the United States, it accompanied the theatrical release of Winnie the Pooh, which premiered on July 15 of the same year.

 Home media

 The short was released on October 25, 2011, as a bonus feature on the Blu-ray, DVD, and digital download release of Winnie the Pooh.
 The Ballad of Nessie was released on the Walt Disney Animation Studios Short Films Collection Blu-ray on August 18, 2015.
+It is also available to watch separately on Disney+.

-Award nomination
+Accolades

 The Ballad of Nessie was nominated for a 2012 Annie Award for Best Animated Short Subject.